Holiday

 Source: @positivelypearson

-The easiest thing you can do when you welcome (back) your elf is read The Elf on the Shelf book with your kids while you all enjoy some hot cocoa.
-You can also present the adoption letter that comes with the book itself, and if this is the first time introducing the elf to your family, you can have some fun coming up with creative names as part of the “adoption ceremony.”
+The easiest way to welcome (back) your elf is read The Elf on the Shelf book with your kids while you all enjoy some hot cocoa.
+If this is the first time introducing the elf to your family, you can have some fun coming up with creative names as part of the “adoption ceremony.”
+The book even comes with an official Elf adoption letter.

 Elf Door

 To inspire some Christmas magic, purchase a fairy door and include any additional elf-size Christmas props to add some flare to the welcome (back).
-I’m a big fan of this bright blue door—it’s so cheery!
 You can place your elf somewhere near the door and explain to your little one that your elf came through that door during the night with elf magic.
-You can have them hold a “hello” notecard (which is customizable) to express extra hospitality.
+You can have them hold a “hello” notecard to express extra hospitality.

 Shop now